Haseeb-Inamdar/DemoProject/README.md

 # DemoProject
-This is demo project for HandsOn Practice of Git
+This is my first Git Repo
+Author - Hasib Inamdar